duartesilvafm/gmail_worker/README.md

-# gmail_worker
+# Gmail-Worker
-Chat application to serve as an assistant with access to your Gmail inbox
+Chat application to serve as an assistant with access to your Gmail inbox and able to create and send drafts.

 ## Setup Instructions